The Blog Social

 For visual thinkers:

-• Trello with color-coded cards for each content pillar
+• Trello with colour-coded cards for each content pillar

-• Google Calendar with different colors for different platforms
+• Google Calendar with different colours for different platforms

 For spreadsheet lovers:

-• Airtable (my personal favorite- snag my template at the end of this post!)
+• Airtable (my personal favourite- snag my template at the end of this post!)

 • Google Sheets with tabs for different months